30+ Cottage Flowers To Grow And Love

 Camellia

-Camellia are a very early blooming shrub with bold splashes of red, white and pink flowers.
+Camellia are an evergreen perennial shrub bold splashes of red, white and pink flowers.
 They are sweet and romantic, reminiscent of simpler times.

-While many camellias bloom in late winter/early spring, there are some varieties that will also bloom in late fall.
+While many camellias bloom in late winter and early spring, there are some varieties that will also bloom in late fall.

 Hydrangeas

-Ah, hydrangeas… or what we would call the perfect shrub.
-Their large round blooms of hydrangeas add romance and beauty to the garden.
-With dark green foliage and pastel blooms in pinks, blues and purples, hydrangeas have large, heart shaped petals that stay beautiful all summer long.
-Hydrangeas love morning sun and afternoon shade, so plant strategically.
+With dark green foliage and pastel blooms in pinks, blues and purples, hydrangeas feature large, heart-shaped petals that stay beautiful all summer long.
+Give them morning sun with afternoon shade and lots of water.

 Butterfly Bushes